x

 A generous helping of this big-flavored relish—salty with olives and capers, fiery with hot pepper, tart with vinegar—is what distinguishes the muffuletta from commonplace hoagies or submarine sandwiches.
 This makes more relish than you need for two muffulettas.
 The relish is great spooned over just about everything, from grilled swordfish to roast chicken: I’m sure you won’t have any trouble finding a use for any leftovers.

-Place the green and black olives and the celery, garlic, parsley, capers, hot pepper or pepper flakes, and oregano in a food processor.
-Running the machine in short bursts, coarsely chop the olive mixture (do not puree it).
-Add the olive oil and wine vinegar and pulse the machine just to mix.
-Taste for seasoning, adding more wine vinegar as necessary and black pepper to taste.
-The relish will keep for at least a week, covered and stored in the refrigerator.
+Place the black and green olives, capers, celery, garlic, parsley, pickled hot pepper or red pepper flakes, and oregano in a food processor.
+Coarsely chop, running the machine in short bursts.
+(Do not puree.)
+Add the olive oil, vinegar, and black pepper, and pulse the machine just to mix.
+Correct the seasoning, adding more vinegar and /or black pepper to taste.
+In the unlikely event you have any left over, store in the refrigerator: The relish will keep for at least a week.

 Find This Recipe